top

 Lindsay Bird was born at Mulga Bore near Utopia, Northern Territory.
 He is a respected elder and tribal leader of the Anmatyerre tribe and worked as a shepherd and stockman for many years.

 In the late 70’s Lindsay Bird was one of few senior men at Utopia, to paint on silk batik with the Utopia Women's Batik Group, 88 members at a time.
 The Batik Group became an essential source of inspiration for the artists, and the tremendous success both in Australia and overseas.
+The Batik Group achievement led to another successful project introduced in 1988, in which Lindsay Bird was instrumental introducing acrylic paint to the artists to paint on canvas.

 Lindsay is the nephew of the great Emily Kame Kngwarreye.
 After Emily Kame Kngwarreye he was one of the first Aboriginal artists to hold a major solo exhibition.